HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Asymptotic Analysis.md

 \end{aligned}
 $$

-We can expect this number to increase as we increase the value of $n$.
+We can expect this number to **increase** as we increase the value of $n$.
-When we reach **really** big values of $n$, (around infinity), **we can expect that that number will be really big** as well.
+When we reach really big values of $n$, (around infinity), we can expect that that number will be **really** big as well.
 And of course this behavior should happen.
 That's because we are looking at the ratio between two values, positively dependent $n$.
 It just so happens that the numerator of this fraction is of polynomial degree 3 while the denominator is of polynomial degree 2.
-What this means is that **the numerator of the ratio will increase much faster than the denominator**.
+What this means is that the numerator of the ratio will increase much faster than the denominator.
-When the value $n$ becomes really big, the value of the numerator will become extremely big compared to the denominator.
+When the value $n$ becomes really big, **the value of the numerator will become extremely big compared to the denominator**.
 And what do we get when we divide a very big number by a relatively small number?
 A very big number.

 Let's look at another pair of functions as an example: